Scopa Card Game Rules

 Who goes first in Scopa?

-First, pick a dealer.
-It can be, for example, the oldest player.
-If only two players play, the remaining one goes first.
-In the case of more players, the person to the right from the dealer takes turns first.
+If only two players play Scopa, one is the dealer, and the remaining goes first.
+In the case of more players, the person to the dealer’s right takes their turn first.

 Can five people play Scopa?